 Your mindset matters

 “This is why OKRs have a huge impact on how we think about individual employee performance and compensation,” he said.
 “To believe that is to foster a culture in which individuals seek to get credit for success and blame others for failure because their paycheck depends on it.”
-In Dan’s view, this notion can be toxic to a team and can threaten organizational performance.
+In Montgomery’s view, this notion can be toxic to a team and can threaten organizational performance.

 “One of our clients is a large industrial client and was running a pilot in their corporate services group,” he said.
-“They had an MBO-style practice where each manager in this group had annual objectives tied to compensation.
+“They had an MBO-style practice where each manager in this group had annual Objectives tied to compensation.
 After hearing this, they redesigned the performance appraisal process to focus on leadership and team play, behaviors, skills, and other attributes that are clearly individual, and took goal attainment out of the picture altogether.”

-Dan said this approach stimulated a surge of creativity and innovation among the team and brought out the “collective brains of the group much more.”
+Montgomery said this approach stimulated a surge of creativity and innovation among the team and brought out the “collective brains of the group much more.”

 If you’re interested in starting our OKRs 101 course, click here.